 What are Academic English skills and how to improve them

-You may be comfortable using social English.
+Are you comfortable using social English?
 Awesome!

 But what about the English at universities and in textbooks?
 Awful?

 Learning academic English doesn’t have to be terrible.

 It can be terrifically rewarding to follow your interests, working a little every day over time (rather than cramming a lot in a short time) in order to build reading and writing skills.

 Improving your English for professional and academic communication is a journey that goes step by step.
 Joining an Intensive English program can provide guidance.

 The importance of English for Academic Purposes cannot be underestimated if you’re attending university or seeking work in the USA, Canada, UK, or other English-speaking country.
 Communication skills make or break careers.

 What exactly is English for academic purposes (EAP)?
 How is it different from social English?

 Here are the main characteristics of academic English: